 - Cyotek Spriter - sprite / image map generation software

-- Cyotek Gif Animator - gif animation creator that is shaping up nicely, although I'm obviously biased.
+- Cyotek Gif Animator - gif animation creator that is shaping up nicely, when I have time to work on it

 - Cyotek CopyTools - we use this for offline backups of source code, assets and resources, documents, actually pretty much anything we generate; including backing up the backups!